f5devcentral/f5-automation-labs/docs/class1/module2/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are multiple ways to install an iApp on BIG-IP.
 These includes using
 TMOS Shell (TMSH), the GUI (TMUI), and the REST Interface.
-All the abovementioned mechanisms
+All of these mechanisms
 are supported and, if required, can be used in conjunction with each other.

 For instance, you can install an iApp template from BIG-IP GUI and then deploy
 a new service via iControl REST using tools such as cURL, Postman and Ansible.

 ..
 NOTE:: Redeployment of iApp templates is facilitated/protected by a mechanism in
-   BIG-IP platform to ensure safe changes to the configurations without
+   BIG-IP platform to ensure safe changes to the configurations without disrupting
-   disrupting existing user traffic.
+   existing user traffic.

-F5 iApps was introduced since TMOS Version 11.
+F5 iApps was introduced in TMOS Version 11.
 They can interact within and
 across different F5 modules to provide full Layer 4-7 Application Services
 capabilities.
 The **iApp Template** is used to execute an **iApp Deployment**
-that generates a series of configurations grouped under an **Application Service Object (ASO)**.
+that generates a series of configuration object grouped under an
-The ASO model earmarks objects belonging to the iApp service deployment.
+**Application Service Object (ASO)**.
+The ASO model houses objects belonging
-Upon deletion of a specific iApp service, all the associated objects will be deleted (recursively).
+to the iApp service deployment.
+Upon deletion of a specific iApp service, all
+the associated objects will be recursively deleted.

 Below are some of the modules that can be configured using iApp templates: